Alfred Zech: Early life and military career

 Zech was born in Zlattnik, Upper Silesia (present-day Złotniki, Opole Voivodeship, Poland) and was enrolled in the Deutsches Jungvolk, as was mandatory at the time.
 In early 1945, Goldenau (as Zlattnik was re-named in a campaign to Germanise Silesia from 1936–1945) was under attack by advancing elements of the Soviet Red Army.
 During the attack, Zech saw a number of German soldiers injured by mortar fire, and decided to use his father's farm cart to retrieve them.
 He made two trips, bringing a dozen wounded to his family home.

-According to Zech, a German general appeared at the family farm several days later and asked the parents to send the boy to Berlin, for an audience with Adolf Hitler.
+According to Zech, a German general appeared at the family farm several days later and asked the parents to send the boy to Berlin for an audience with Adolf Hitler.
 His father agreed and Zech joined several other Jungvolk child soldiers who were decorated by Hitler with Iron Crosses (2nd class) for bravery.
 The recording of the ceremony was widely circulated in German propaganda material.
 A photograph of Zech being inspected by Hitler was captured by Büro Laux, a German Foreign Ministry photo agency, and later – via Pressens Bild – distributed to the Associated Press.

-At the subsequent banquet Zech stated that he volunteered to remain in service, unaware that his home village was already captured and his father was killed in action, after he was pressed into the Volkssturm.
+At the subsequent banquet, Zech stated that he volunteered to remain in service, unaware that his home village was already captured and his father had been killed in action after he was pressed into the Volkssturm.
 Zech was sent to the front in Freudenthal (present-day Czech Silesia).
 There he was wounded in combat and captured.
 After his release in 1947, he returned home, learning about his father's death upon arrival.